 Early in his career, I served as head of production at Chanticleer Films where I produced, post-produced, and/or was directly involved with more than forty 35mm shorts, made under the auspices of the award winning The Discovery Program, for new and emerging directors, which received more than five ACADEMY AWARD NOMINATIONS during the period I oversaw the program, and literally hundreds of other awards from film festivals throughout the world.

-Bob has been a guest speaker or moderator at the Sundance Film Festival, Showbiz Expo, HD House–Park City, as well as writing articles for industry publications.
+I have been a guest speaker or moderator at the Sundance Film Festival, Showbiz Expo, HD House–Park City, as well as writing articles for industry publications.

-He has worked as a film consultant for many years with independent filmmakers, companies and as an expert witness in legal arbitrations on cases concerning the filmmaking process.
+I’ve worked as a film consultant for many years with independent filmmakers, companies and as an expert witness in legal arbitrations on cases concerning the filmmaking process.